There’s something very alluring about volcanoes. The real strength of nature in all it’s splendid and terror!

-This is one of the most well-known and active volcanoes in Greece.
-Santorini erupted in 1600 BC and buried the city of Akrotiri, leaving only three islands behind – Thera, Therasia, and Aspronisi; also, possibly giving rise to the legend of Atlantis.
+Santorini erupted in 1600 BC and buried the city of Akrotiri.
+It left only three islands behind – Thera, Therasia, and Aspronisi; also, possibly giving rise to the legend of Atlantis.

-Imagine being at the gorgeous Santorini island and experiencing volcanic activity at the time of any kind of eruption – how beautiful it must have been considering one would still be alive, but nonetheless even by paying a visit to this beautiful specimen of a volcano you fully appreciate its magnificence.
+Imagine being at the gorgeous Santorini island and experiencing volcanic activity at the time of any kind of eruption.
+Experiencing such has to be beautiful if you would be alive after the explosion.
+Nonetheless, even by paying a visit to this magnificent specimen of a volcano, you fully appreciate its magnificence.

 So worth a visit on your Greek vacation!

-Milos or Melos is a volcanic Greek island in the Aegean Sea – quite popular for its amazing bounty of natural mineral deposits (silver, perlite, bentonite etc.) and gorgeous clear beaches.
+Milos or Melos is a volcanic Greek island in the Aegean Sea.
+It is quite famous for its fantastic bounty of natural mineral deposits (silver, perlite, bentonite, etc.) and gorgeous clear beaches.

 When the Milos volcano erupted, it created a lahar which ended up burying the walls of a Roman town.

-So, our list of the 4 best volcanoes in Greece that deserve a mention and a visit both, is basically to guide anyone who is planning a trip to Greece and doesn’t know where to go exploring jaw-dropping volcanoes.
+So, our list of the five best volcanoes in Greece that deserve mention and a visit.
+That is an essential guide anyone who is planning a trip to Greece and doesn’t know where to go exploring such jaw-dropping marvels of nature.